pagkly/Zed/Investopedia3/Which Investors Buy Real Estate Mortgage Investment Conduits – REMIC.md

 Which Investors Buy Real Estate Mortgage Investment Conduits – REMIC?
 ## What Is a Real Estate Mortgage Investment Conduit (REMIC)?

 A real estate mortgage investment conduit (REMIC) is a complex pool of mortgage securities created to acquire investment income for its creators and investors.
-REMICs consist of a fixed pool of mortgages broken apart into [tranches](https://www.investopedia.com/terms/t/tranches.asp), repackaged, and marketed to investors as individual securities.
+REMICs consist of a fixed pool of mortgages broken apart into [[tranches]](https://www.investopedia.com/terms/t/tranches.asp), repackaged, and marketed to investors as individual securities.
 In this way, they fall into the category of being a manufactured or synthetic investment vehicle.
 A tranche is merely a grouping of debt or securities by the underlying characteristics of the individual units.

 After gathering a pool of mortgages, the firm designing the REMIC divides the individual units into varying classes of securities.
-The division has a basis of differing [maturities](https://www.investopedia.com/terms/m/maturity.asp) and coupon payments.
-According to an article in the [CPA Journal](https://www.cpajournal.com/2016/10/01/tax-aspects-of-investing-in-reits-and-remics/), REMICS "provide a safer alternative for risk-averse investors interested in this market."
+The division has a basis of differing [[maturities]](https://www.investopedia.com/terms/m/maturity.asp) and coupon payments.
+According to an article in the [[CPA Journal]](https://www.cpajournal.com/2016/10/01/tax-aspects-of-investing-in-reits-and-remics/), REMICS "provide a safer alternative for risk-averse investors interested in this market."

 ### Key Takeaways